itsTrenzen/AboutMe/README.md

 # About Me portfolio
-An online portfolio about my coding journey
+An online portfolio about me and my coding journey